Developer

 Acceptance Criteria

-Acceptance criteria are story specific requirements that must be met for the story to be completed.
+Acceptance criteria are story-specific requirements that must be met for the story to be completed.
 They are a technique for adding functional detail to user stories.
 Acceptance criteria are often added during backlog refinement or during the sprint planning meeting.

 By Barnaby Golden, 27 May, 2019

-Sometimes a team finds themselves with requirements that require a lot of back-end development and a small amount of front-end work.
-If the team has specialist front-end and back-end developers then it may be tricky to balance the workload.
+Sometimes, a team finds themselves with requirements that require a lot of back-end development and a small amount of front-end work.
+If the team has specialist front-end and back-end developers, then it may be tricky to balance the workload.

 By Barnaby Golden, 30 January, 2019